joetessy/WebFX/README.md

 * Add waveform or Fourier spectrum so users can see the audio change as they manipulate it.

 ### Bonus
-**Objective:** If time permits, I would like to add more effects and possibly turn JavaScriptDelay into a full effect rack.
+**Objective:** If time permits, I would like to add more effects and possibly turn WebFX into a full effect rack.
 I am interested in exploring tremelo, flanger, reverb, and distortion.

 ## Wireframe